solidify/jira-azuredevops-migrator/readme.md

 ### Confluence to Azure DevOps Wikis Migrator

-The **Confluence to Azure DevOps Wikis Migrator** enables you to transfer you existing **Confluence** spaces to Azure DevOps Wikis, preserving all of your Confluence content and formatting.
+The **Confluence to Azure DevOps Wikis Migrator** enables you to transfer you existing **Confluence** spaces to Azure DevOps Wikis, preserving all of your wiki content and formatting in confluence

 ## FAQ - Frequently Asked Questions